1963 World Series: Game 2

 Willie Davis doubled in two runs in the first inning (after Maury Wills and Jim Gilliam singled), former Yankee Bill Skowron homered in the fourth, and Tommy Davis had two triples, including an RBI triple in the eighth after a second Davis double, to lead the Dodger offense.
 Yankee starter Al Downing, who would take the loss, went only five innings and charged with three runs.
 Ralph Terry, in relief, allowed Davis's RBI triple.
 Dodger manager Walt Alston went with #3 starter Johnny Podres over #2 starter Don Drysdale because he was left-handed and Yankee Stadium was favorable to left-handed pitchers.
-Podres delivered a six-hitter through 8 1/3 innings; ace reliever Ron Perranoski, also a left-hander, got the last two outs and the save when Podres ran into trouble and allowed a run, and the Dodgers headed home with 2–0 Series lead.
+Podres delivered a six-hitter through 8 1/3 innings; ace reliever Ron Perranoski, also a left-hander, got the last two outs and the save, and the Dodgers headed home with 2–0 Series lead.
 Yankees right fielder Roger Maris left the game in the third after hurting his left arm running into the right field foul wall while chasing down Tommy Davis's first triple and would miss the final two games of the series.
+He was replaced by Héctor López, who actually doubled and Elson Howard singled him home in the eighth for the Yankees' only run that game.